overfitting-ai-community/basic-course/README.md

 ## Additional Information

 All images used in dataset are copyrighted in `Naver Webtoon`.
-If there is a related problem, I will correct or delete the repository immediately.
+If there is a related problem, We will correct or delete the repository immediately.
-Also, I would like to inform you that the team members are not related to Naver Webtoon.
+Also, We would like to inform you that our team members are not related to Naver Webtoon.

 ## Citing Detectron2